-The Theory of Intelligent Design Employs Established 2.
-Scientific Methods
+2. The Theory of Intelligent Design Employs Established Scientific Methods

-Scientists have long inferred or detected the prior activity of other designing minds by the character of the effects they leave behind.
-15 Archaeologists assume, for example, that rational agents produced the inscriptions on the Rosetta Stone.
+Scientists have long inferred or detected the prior activity of other designing minds by the character of the effects they leave behind.16 Archaeologists assume, for example, that rational agents produced the inscriptions on the Rosetta Stone.
 Insurance fraud investigators detect certain "cheating patterns" that suggest intentional manipulation of circumstances rather than "natural" disasters.
-Cryptographers distinguish between random signals and those that carry encoded messages.
-In The Design Inference, a peer-reviewed book published by Cambridge University Press, mathematician and philosopher William Dembski shows that recognizing the activity of intelligent agents constitutes a common and fully rational mode of scientific inference.
-Further, Dembski's work explicates the criteria by which scientists recognize the effects of intelligent agents and distinguish them from the effects of material causes.
-The comparative evaluation procedure he describes and develops in The Design Inference thus constitutes a scientific method for design detection.
+Cryptographers distinguish between random signals and those that carry encoded messages.17 Not only is the detection of intelligent agents a common and fully rational mode of scientific inference, but criteria have been developed by which scientists recognize the effects of intelligent agents and distinguish them from the effects of material causes.18